ckonig/codechallenge/README.md

 - POST /api/mail (to send an email defined in the request body)
 - GET /api/mail/{id} (to retrieve the previously created email)
-- GET /api/mail/{id}/status (to retrieve the status of the previously created email)

 ## Develop